Omicron wave: Modellers confident peak has passed

 That might have been because more people than thought were infected in our first, BA.2-fuelled wave – but also that there'd been greater "immunity transfer" from BA.2 to BA.5 than initially estimated.

-While modellers had earlier warned of scenarios where daily case rates could reach over 20,000, this wave's highest point climbed as high as around 11,500, in mid-July.
+While modellers had warned of scenarios where daily case rates could reach over 20,000, this wave's highest point reached around 11,500, in mid-July.

 Case numbers were now tracking at the lower end of what had been forecast for BA.5, Old said.